Defective Equipment Lawyers — Scotland

 If your employer fails to take appropriate action or does not comply with the relevant health and safety regulations, you may need to report the issue to the relevant authorities, such as the Health and Safety Executive (HSE).

-The length of a defective work equipment accident claim may depend on the complexity of the case and the severity of your injuries.
+This depends on the complexity of the case and the severity of your injuries.
 Some claims may be settled in a matter of months, while others may take longer if liability is disputed or if the full extent of your damages is not immediately clear.
 Your defective equipment lawyers will keep you informed throughout the process.

 Yes, you can still make a faulty equipment injury claim even if you are no longer employed by the company where the accident took place.
 Your right to a machinery accident compensation claim is not dependent on your current employment status.